Zenphi Form is a perfect way to collect data from anyone when you need it in your process. You can use the zenphi form as a Trigger and an Action.

 - Customize the design.

 Add a header and choose your color palette to align with your brand design.

 - Name your Form and add a description.

 On the right side, click on the plus icon to add questions.
 You can add images right to your questions and choose different question types.

-In the zenphi Form, there are 8 question types available at the moment:
+Here are the question types available at the moment:

 You'll see more settings in the bottom bar of each question.
 You can set your questions as “Readonly” and “Required.”

 If you click on three dots, you’ll be able to show the description of the question, Show the default value and Validate the response.